 4. Library Representative

 The School Director appoints the Library Representative.
+The Library Representative can be any tenure-track faculty member in the School.
 The term of appointment shall be for one (1) year and is renewable.
 The Library Representative is responsible for

 Ensuring that the School's interests are well represented to the Director of the University Libraries.